 In ResourceFirst, grid-like displays are called "Views."
 This article explores how to use, manage, and edit views, as well as how to create your own personal views.

-On pages with views (AKA spreadsheet type grids), use the horizontal scroll bar at the bottom or vertical scrollbar on the right when needed.
-On some pages, a paging tool bar may display at the bottom.
+On pages with views (AKA spreadsheet type grids), use the horizontal scroll bar at the bottom or vertical scroll bar on the right when needed.

-Column headers can be used to sort and filter data and lock left columns from horizontal scrolling.
+Column headers can be used to sort and filter data, show/hide columns, and lock columns into left or right horizontal scrolling panes.

 To sort a column based on its values you can:

-To filter a column, expand the column header and select Filter.
+To filter a column, hover over the column header, click the column dropdown and select Filters.

-Depending on the administration setting for the selected field, you will get either a text filter method or a multi-value list method for the filter.
+Depending on the administration setting for the selected field, you will get either a text filter method, a multi-value list selection, or a numeric selector for the filter.

 Multi-Value List Filter